You will study advanced topics in physics and mathematics, applying the core theories and methods learn from year one and two.

 This course consists of a self-directed investigation of a project selected from a list of projector, subject to prior approval of the School, from elsewhere.
 The project will be supervised by a member of staff and will be based on a substantial mathematical problem, an application of mathematics or investigation of an area of mathematics not previously studied.
 Further information will be provided to you on the Moodle page.
 The course includes training in the use of IT resources, the word-processing of mathematics and report writing.

 You will carry out a project drawn from one of several areas of physics.
 The project may be experimental or theoretical in nature.
 Many of the projects reflect the research interests of members of academic staff.
 You will work in pairs and are expected to produce a plan of work and to identify realistic goals for your project.
 Each pair has a project supervisor responsible for setting the project.
+You will also be required to maintain a diary/laboratory notebook throughout.

 In this module you will learn about the theory and applications of functions of a complex variable using a method and applications approach.
 You will develop an understanding of the theory of complex functions and evaluate certain real integrals using your new skills.